 If you have ever volleyed baby names back and forth with your partner, shooting down as many options as you suggest, then you know how invaluable a good list of baby name options can be.
 That’s why it’s always an exciting time of year when the Social Security Administration releases its list of the 100 most popular baby girl names of the year prior.
 One hundred names good enough for upwards of thousands of babies?
 Yes, please!

-1. Olivia: Holds her place as the most popular girl’s baby name for a second year in a row.
+1. Olivia: Holds her place as the most popular girl’s baby name for a third year in a row.
 With Latin roots, Olivia means “olive tree.”

 2. Emma: Another recent popular choice for baby girl’s Emma had the top spot in 2018.
 Derived from the Germanic word ermen meaning “whole” or “universal.”